Information, Rules & Application

 Voluntary SANE Certification, if desired, can be obtained through IAFN’s Commission for Forensic Nursing Certification which currently offers professional credentials as Sexual Assault Nurse Examiner-Adult/Adolescent (SANE-A®) or Sexual Assault Nurse Examiner-Pediatric (SANE-P®).

-SANE nurses who have not practiced for two or more years must complete a new 80 to 100 hour didactic/clinical SANE course.
-The course and training must be based on the national recommendations of the International Association of Forensic Nurses (IAFN).
-Approved North Carolina courses/programs are listed under: Program Listings
+SANE nurses who have not practiced for two or more years or completed an out-of-state online SANE training, must complete a minimum of 24-hours of SANE training.
+The training must be based on the national recommendations of the IAFN and include North Carolina specific SANE practices, such as the evidence collection kit, current state forensic practices, and North Carolina law and rules.

-Experienced SANE Registered Nurses, currently licensed in North Carolina, who have completed SANE training and practiced in another state within the past three years or less must:
+Experienced SANE registered nurses, currently licensed in North Carolina, who have completed SANE training and practiced in another state within the past two years or less must: